Seeding data to AWS Snowball Edge

 Configuring Snowball Edge

 Before transferring data to your Snowball edge, you first need to configure it.
 Connect the powered-off box to your local network.
 There are various ways of doing it, be sure to read this article to learn more about connecting the Snowball to your network.
-Turn it on, and you’ll see a short video while the device is booting.
+Turn it on, and you will see a short video while the device is booting.

 The Snowball Edge automatically fetches the IP address.
 Network settings can be set manually by choosing CONNECTION on the LCD display.